ehgbl/blog-creator/README.md

 # blogCreator
 This is a test

-##Features
+## Features:
+- Create and manage blog posts
-- Testing of blog class
+- Includes tests for blog post functionality